MEGClass: Extremely Weakly Supervised Text Classification via Mutually-Enhancing Text Granularities: Experiments

-We run a set of ablation studies in order to better understand the impact that each one of our modules has on the overall methodology.
-We have two ablation versions. \textbf{MEG-Init} refers to the labels obtained when we select the class with the maximum weight in the initial target class distribution as specified in Definition \ref{tag:labelensemble}. \textbf{MEG-CX} refers to the labels obtained in the first iteration when we select the class with the highest cosine similarity between the transformed contextualized document representations and the transformed class representations, as discussed in beginning of Section \ref{iterfeedback}.
+\textbf{Compared Methods.} We compare MEGClass to the following six methods that have shown the most promising results thus far.
+We use Micro-/Macro-F1 as our evaluation metrics (Appendix \ref{sec:eval}).
+More details of the parameter and supervision settings of each model can be found in Appendix \ref{sec:paramsettings}.
+(1) \textbf{NPPrompt \cite{Zhao2022PretrainedLM}} collects related words through embedding similarities obtained from a pre-trained language model.
+These related words are leveraged as labels to prompt a generative language model and aggregated as the matching result.
+(2) \textbf{WDDC-MLM \cite{zeng2022weakly}} utilizes cloze style prompts to obtain words summarizing the document.
+They learn a latent variable model to map a word distribution to the pre-defined categories as well as a document classifier simultaneously.
+(3) \textbf{ClassKG \cite{classkg-weakly}} constructs a keyword graph with co-occurrence relations and self-trains a sub-graph annotator to generate pseudo labels for text classifier training.
+The class predictions iteratively update the class keywords.
+(4) \textbf{X-Class \cite{wang2020x}} leverages BERT to generate class-oriented document representations.
+The document-class pairs are formed by clustering and used to fine-tune a text classifier.
+(5) \textbf{LOTClass \cite{meng2020text}} constructs a category vocabulary for each class, using a PLM fine-tuned using a self-training and soft-labeling strategy.
+(6) \textbf{ConWea \cite{mekala-shang-2020-contextualized}} uses a PLM to obtain contextualized representations of keywords.
+It then trains a text classifier and expands seed words iteratively.
+(7) \textbf{Supervised \cite{devlin2018bert}} fine-tunes a BERT text classifier on a task-specific training dataset with an 80/20 train-test split. \\ We denote our method as \textbf{MEGClass}; our experimental settings and hyperparameter sensitivity analyses are included in Appendix \ref{sec:paramsettings} and \ref{sec:hyperparamsensitivity}. \\ We run a set of ablation studies in order to better understand the impact that each one of our modules has on the overall methodology.
+We have two ablation versions. \textbf{MEG-Init} refers to the labels obtained when we select the class with the maximum weight in the initial target class distribution as specified in Equation \ref{tag:targetdist}. \textbf{MEG-CX} refers to the labels obtained in the first iteration when we select the class with the highest cosine similarity between the transformed contextualized document representations and the transformed class representations, as discussed in beginning of Section \ref{iterfeedback}.